-Client: National Parks & Wildlife Service
+Client: National Parks and Wildlife Service

 Following a pilot survey of semi-natural grasslands in counties Roscommon and Offaly in 2007, BEC Consultants commenced a national research project on the semi-natural grasslands of Ireland in 2008.
 A total of 1,192 semi-natural grassland sites, covering 23,188.1 ha, were surveyed throughout the Republic of Ireland.
 The study involved collecting botanical and environmental data from 4,544 relevés.
 The semi-natural grassland habitats within each site were digitally mapped and presented in ArcGIS.
 Where they occurred, grassland habitats listed under Annex I of the EU Habitats Directive were also surveyed and their condition assessed.
 Data were stored in an Access database and Turboveg (a specialist database management system designed for the storage of vegetation data).
 Fuzzy analysis was used to analyse the vegetation data.